Ragzouken/bipsi/docs/index.md

 ## Custom ink syntax

+These custom snippets are to be written in your ink story.
+They extend ink syntax and will be interpreted by the binksi engine at runtime.

-### Choices
+### Tagged choices

 * `* [tag: mytagname]` or `+[tag: mytagname]` :
     Tag a choice inside of your story if you want it to be actionned by an event in your bipsi scene.
     Add an event inside of you bipsi scene and add a tag with the same name.
-    If your avatar touches an event that has the same tagname as a choice, this choice is triggered in ink and the story continues.
+    If your avatar touches an event that has the same `tagname` as a choice, this choice is triggered in ink and the story continues.
     _Note_: tagged choices do not prevent your avatar from moving in the scene.
 * `* [auto: invisible action]` or `+[auto: invisible action]` :
     When the bipsi players encouters an `auto` choice, it will automatically use it.
     It is very useful if you want to hide some choices during play while keeping them around in your ink file.
-    When encoutered, the story continue.
+    When encoutered, the story continues.
 * `Classic choices` :
     When the bipsi players encounters a non-tagged choice, it will stop everything happening in the bipsi scene.
-    The avatar won't be able to move until an option has bee chosen.
+    The avatar won't be able to move until an option has been chosen.
     A maximum of 4 choices will be displayed, each a recommended maximum of 38 characters (this is not enforced but adding longer text can lead to unforseen consequences).
     The player will be able to chose an option using arrow or swipes in the 4 directions.